Pediatric Oral Surgery

 When a permanent canine tooth (“eye tooth”) is not able to grow completely into the mouth due to crowding or poor positioning, we can perform an exposure procedure for the tooth to allow it to erupt as it would naturally.
 This minor surgery is performed in conjunction with orthodontic treatment.
 Depending on the positioning, a small bracket is placed on the impacted tooth to allow your child’s orthodontist to place traction on the tooth to guide it into its correct position.
 The procedure is quite simple and associated with minimal discomfort.

 A Frenectomy is performed to treat a child who is “tongue tied.”
 Tongue Tie can be caused when a thick band of tissue on the undersurface of the tongue restricts tongue movement and range of motion.
 This can lead a child to have difficulty speaking and eating, and can cause recession of the gums or gaps in between front teeth.
 Evaluation and treatment of this condition are important since Tongue Tie can affect a child’s confidence and the ability to achieve developmental milestones.
 The Frenectomy procedure is a very minimally invasive procedure, and any stitches that are placed will fall out on their own.

 Sedation and Anesthesia:

 Your child’s safety and comfort are our primary concern.
-There are several anesthesia options that we are able to offer our pediatric patients.
+There are several anesthesia options that we can offer our pediatric patients.
 At the initial consultation appointment, we will review your child’s health history, discuss treatment and anesthesia options, and provide our recommendations.
 A complex medical history or extensive oral surgery treatment will sometimes require procedures to be performed in a hospital.
-Rest assured, this process is easy and an overnight stay is rarely required.
+Rest assured, this process is easy, and an overnight stay is rarely required.
 Our doctors are proud to be on active staff at East Georgia Regional Medical Center and Emanuel Medical Center.